zarazaga/ImpatientGIS/CH1/Impatient_Ch1.md

 ![](ClassificationMethods.png)

+## 1.6 Map Design

-Design layer choises, colors, lables and Classification Method to best communicate the issue.
+Visual communication requires careful observation of the relationships between color, scale and ideas: design the layer choices, colors, lables and Classification Method to best communicate the study issue.
+Design it your way!

-Clearly some very dense neighborhoods seem to have insufficient polling sites!
-Maybe Pilton could use a new site?
+*Clearly some very dense neighborhoods seem to have insufficient polling sites!
+Maybe Pilton could use a new site?*

 ![](Pilton.png)

-Save the map for future analysis.
+**SAVE** the map for future analysis.